Activities and Events

 Office Space.
-Undergraduate organizations wishing to secure an office or storage space on campus must petition Yale College's Office of Student Organizations by writing to email@example.com.
-Space is extremely limited, and requests will be considered by the only when an organization presents strong evidence of the need for it.
+Undergraduate organizations wishing to secure an office or storage space on campus must petition Yale College's Office of Student Organizations by writing to firstname.lastname@example.org.
+Space is extremely limited, and requests will be considered only when an organization presents strong evidence of the need for it.
 Organizations that have been in existence within the University for less than two full academic years will ordinarily not be considered eligible for the use of an office.
 The privilege to use an office is granted for only one academic year, but permission may be renewed from year to year by the assistant dean of student affairs, Hannah Peck.

 Theatrical elements.
 Organizers of events and activities using theatrical elements (e.g., scenery, lighting, staging, seating risers, props, and costumes), whether on or off campus, must consult in advance with Undergraduate Production and comply with regulations for such activities.

 Students who wish to conduct an outdoor activity, performance, or event on Yale property must secure permission in advance from the Office of the President for an event on Cross Campus or Hewitt Quadrangle (Beinecke Plaza) or from the dean of student affairs for an event on the Old Campus or other outdoor spaces.
 Any activity conducted in these spaces should reflect respect for University property and the rights of others.
 Application for the use of these spaces must be made at least one week in advance of an event.